nsnam/ns-3-dev-git/src/energy/doc/energy.rst

 Scope and Limitations
 ---------------------

 * In the ``GenericBatteryModel`` charging behavior (voltage as a function of SoC) is included but is not been thoroughly tested.
-Testing requires the implementation of a harvesting device (A charger) capable of providing a CCCV charging method typically used in batteries.
+Testing requires the implementation of a harvesting device (A charger) capable of providing a CCCV charging method (typical of rechargeable batteries).
 * In the ``GenericBatteryModel`` impedance (battery resistance) is constant, battery aging or temperature effects are not considered.
-* The Rv battery model has some reported issues (See: issue `#164 <https://gitlab.com/nsnam/ns-3-dev/-/issues/164>`_)
+* The Rv battery model has some reported issues (See: issue `#164 <https://gitlab.com/nsnam/ns-3-dev/-/issues/164>`_).
-* The harvesting mode can only be used with basic energy sources because it does not consider the current capacity or voltage of the battery.
+* The harvesting model can only be used with a ``BasicEnergySource`` because it does not consider the current capacity or voltage of the battery.
+* The is no energy sources or energy models others than the ones mentioned in this document.
+Support for other communication devices (lr-wpan, WiMax, etc) and other pieces of hardware (UAV, sensors, CPU) is required.

 Energy Source Models
 --------------------